JJG1488/readme-generator/readme.md

 ## readme

+---
 # Description

-This application helps develpers to focus on their current tests by taking their focus off of creating a readme
+This application helps developers to focus on their current tests by taking their focus off of creating a readme

 ---